-I thought you'd be
+I thought you'd

-University of Tokyo in Kashiwa, Japan, beginning sometime this
+the University of Tokyo in Kashiwa, Japan, beginning sometime this

 summer.
-It comes with a terrific salary and benefits, and it was his
+It comes with a terrific salary and benefits, and it was

-first choice.
+his first choice.
 We're very proud of him!

 He'll get his Ph.D. in Physics in May 2012.

-assume is in charge?” - Jerry Seinfeld
+who would you assume is in charge?” - Jerry Seinfeld

-this email: Hi Mr. Cohen,
+received this email: Hi Mr. Cohen,

 I wanted to tell you that I graduated high school last month!
 I wanted to tell you this because there is no way I would have survived my math classes without you!
 You were so much help!
 I even finished my last semester with a B+ in statistics!
 All of this is thanks to you!